raspberrypilearning/getting-started-with-the-twitter-api/en/step_3.md

 ## Apply for a Twitter developer account

-If you don't already have a Twitter account, you'll need to create one before you can apply for a developer account.
+If you don't already have a Twitter account, you need to create one before you can apply for a developer account.

 - Create a Twitter account at [twitter.com](https://twitter.com).

     ![Create Twitter account](images/create-twitter.png)

-You might also want to upload a photo and fill out the bio.
+If you want to, you can upload a photo and fill out the bio.

 - Apply for a developer account at [developer.twitter.com](https://developer.twitter.com).